-The park centers around Mount Lovćen, its two peaks and the rocky countryside covered in forest that surrounds it.
-To reach the park from Kotor it’s possible to actually climb up past Kotor Fortress and continue over the ridgeline.
-Otherwise you can drive up into the park and go hiking from there.
+The park centers on Mount Lovćen, its two peaks, and the rocky countryside covered in forest that surrounds it.
+To reach the park from Kotor, you can actually climb up past Kotor Fortress and continue over the ridgeline.
+Alternatively, you can drive up into the park and go hiking from there.

-Besides its phenomenal views of the Bay of Kotor and the rugged countryside, there is some sightseeing to enjoy here as well.
-Atop the Jezerski Vrh peak stands the Mausoleum of Njegoš dedicated to Petar II Petrović-Njegoš.
-This impressive mausoleum is set at the top of a long staircase and features an observation deck with unparalleled views of the Montenegrin coast.
+Along with its phenomenal views of the Bay of Kotor and the rugged countryside, this park offers some more sightseeing to enjoy.
+Atop the Jezerski Vrh peak stands the Mausoleum of Njegoš, where poet Petar II Petrović-Njegoš is interred.
+This impressive mausoleum is set at the top of a long staircase and features an observation deck with unparalleled views of the Montenegro coast.

-As you can see, 1 day in Kotor lets you comfortably see the main attractions in town, while staying longer has its perks too.
+As you can see, 1 day in Kotor lets you comfortably see the main attractions in town – though staying longer has its perks too!